a-s-adam/workout-app/README.md

 Login with your credentials.

-Browse Exercises by category or muscle group.
+Browse exercises by category or muscle group.

 Create a workout plan with desired exercises.